-This unit, focusing on MS-ESS3-3, introduces students to programmable sensor technologies as a tool to investigate, monitor, and communicate classroom environmental data (e.g. temperature, humidity, sound volume, carbon dioxide level, volatile organic compound level, and the soil moisture of a classroom plant).
-Students investigate how sensors work and how data moves within the system to collect and communicate information.
-Additionally, students investigate how to communicate with sensors through the use of programming to control what the system does.
+This unit introduces students to programmable sensor technologies that can be used as tools to investigate, monitor, and communicate classroom environmental data (e.g. temperature, humidity, sound volume, carbon dioxide level, volatile organic compound level, and the soil moisture of a classroom plant).
+Students generate questions about a classroom environmental data display built using programmable sensors.
+These questions guide students through a series of lessons to investigate how sensors work and how data moves within the system to collect and communicate information.

 What Students Figure Out

 By the end of the unit, students develop ideas about using Computational Thinking and sensors in science including: